 Use a peeler to remove the skin of the pears and core using an apple corer.
 Divide into quarters and cut the quarters into smaller pieces.
 Add four tablespoons of water on a saucepan and cook gently.
 Make sure to cover for 10 to 12 minutes and keep stirring until soft.
-Cool the pears, once soft, blend using a blender.
+Let them cool and then blend using a blender.
 You may add milk for taste or use water for the puree.
 Serve at room temperature.

 2. Pear-Oatmeal Smoothie

-A delicious smoothie is sometimes what your little one needs to hit the spot.
-Here’s what you have to do.
+A delicious smoothie is sometimes what your little one needs.
+Here’s what you need to make one.

 What You Will Need

-Simply heat up oatmeal and let it cool a bit.
-Once it looks ready, peel and mash the pears and put the oatmeal plus the pears in a blender.
-Add some water and milk and let it blend smooth.
+Simply heat up oatmeal in some water till it softens.
+Soften the pear too and let it cool a bit.
+Once it looks ready, peel and mash the pears and put the oatmeal and the pears in a blender, add some water and milk and blend it till you get your preferred smoothie consistency.
 You’re done!

 3. Mashed Pears